Find Grad Schools

 7 Yearly Graduations

 Pacifica Graduate Institute comes in at #5 on our list of the most popular colleges offering doctor's degrees in liberal arts / sciences & humanities.
 Each year, around 800 students seeking various degrees attend the university.
 During the most recent year for which we have data, 7 people received their doctor's degree in liberal arts / sciences & humanities from Pacifica Graduate Institute.
-Around 10% of these students were from an underrepresented racial-ethnic group, and 70% were women.
-Data shows that Pacifica Graduate Institute graduates that hold this degree go on to make a median salary of $64,534.
+About 67% of this group were women, and 20% were students from an underrepresented racial-ethnic group.

 #6